supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/tutorial.md

    // ...
    ```

-### Customer configuration

-As a customer, let's connect our Salesforce instance to Apolla.io.

-1. Navigate to Apolla.io ([http://localhost:3000](http://localhost:3000)) and login with user: `user1` and password: `password`

-2. Under "Integrations", click "Connect" to connect to your Salesforce instance
+1. Return to Apolla.io, you should see the new switch component

+### Triggering a Sync

+Wearing your customer hat, let's trigger a Sync for Contacts.

-3. Using the `<FieldMapping/>` component that you embedded above, ensure the fields in your Salesforce object map to Apolla.io's object.
+1. Under "Integrations", ensure the fields in your Salesforce object map to Apolla.io's object.
 It should look like the following:

    | Application field | Salesforce field |
    | ----------------- | ---------------- |